zhenyisong/core.facility/README.md

 ## 2. Core Facility Service Items

 NGS data include, but not limited to, RNAseq (mRNA, microRNA & lncRNA), ChIPseq and other epigentics data, for example, ChIRPseq or WGBS.

 1. data wrangling
     * NGS data Quality Control(QC), including pre-QC and post-QC.
-At present, I only provide the complete quality control analysis for mRNA sequencing data.
+At present, I only provide the complete quality control analysis for mRNA sequencing data at present.

     * data pre-processing, including these following steps.
       * reads mapping;